 Let's put everything we've learned by exploring an example project next!

-We've learned about HTTP connections using axios and HTML parsing using cheerio and now it's time to put everything together and solidify our knowledge.
+We've learned about HTTP connections using axios and HTML parsing using cheerio and now it's time to put everything together and solidify our knowledge and write a real javascript web scraper!

-We'll write a scraper that scrapes the newest products appearing in the vintage product category:
+We'll write a NodeJS scraper that scrapes all products listed on the /products pagination endpoint:

 import axios from 'axios';